florianeckerstorfer/florian.ec/src/blog/2021-02-20-cache-busting-eleventy-postcss/index.md

 Last night I was fixing a few CSS bugs on this site and after deploying them I noticed that the changes were not visible yet.
 I forgot to implement some kind of cache busting on this site 🤦‍♂️

-The best practice for caching CSS assets in recent years have been to set a pretty high cache time for these files and to bust the cache by changing the filename when the content changes.
+The best practice for caching CSS assets in recent years has been to set a pretty high cache time for these files and to bust the cache by changing the filename when the content changes.
 Most commonly a hash of the content is used as part of the filename.
 Tools like [Webpack](https://webpack.js.org) or [Parcel](https://parceljs.org) will do this automatically, but for this site I decided to not use any kind of bundler and instead use [PostCSS](https://postcss.org) directly to transpile my CSS.
 By invoking PostCSS through an [JavaScript template in Eleventy](https://www.11ty.dev/docs/languages/javascript/) I am avoiding having another command I need to run when I want to build the site.

 To implement cache busting I need three things: